 Your cat may also enjoy a combination of textures, so try mixing her wet and dry cat food.
 To keep things interesting, consider adding a topper or complement to her wet food.
 This adds even greater variety and makes mealtime more exciting.

-You want nothing but the best for your kitty, so you want to choose the highest quality wet cat food possible.
+You want nothing but the best for your cat, so you want to choose the highest quality wet cat food possible.
 To do so, look for cans stating they are “complete and balanced.”
-This means they will meet all your cat’s nutritional requirements to help keep her healthy.
+This means they will meet all your cat’s nutritional requirements to keep them healthy.

-Some cats are picky, so you may need to try several different varieties and brands before you find something your kitty loves.
-Once you do, you can feel confident making wet food a regular part of her diet.
-Purina offers a variety of wet cat foods your cat is sure to love.
-Shop all our wet food varieties here.
+Some cats are picky, so you may need to try several different varieties and brands before you find something your cat loves.
+Once you do, you can feel confident making wet food a regular part of their diet.